ianjchadwick/SafeStar/README.md

 ## Algorithm Explanation
 SafeStar integrates a **potential field-based control scheme** with **A\* path planning** to optimize safe egress in dynamic environments.

-For details about the algorithm and mathematical formulation, refer to the **final paper** in the `documents` folder.